What a Flame Sensor Is and Why It Matters

-Setting up your seasonal furnace maintenance helps keep your heating system operating up to 30% more efficient and helps extend the life of your furnace.
-But things could still go wrong, and when they do, you may feel like you’re always hearing about something else.
+Setting up your annual furnace maintenance helps keep your heating system running up to thirty percent more efficient and helps extend the life of the equipment.
+But things could still malfunction, and when they do, you may feel like you’re always hearing about something else.

 This time it’s your blower, next time it’s your control valve.
 Now your find out the flame sensor has to be replaced.